 It can be quite a headache deciding where to stay in Seoul, as it is a large city with many prominent districts, each with their own distinct styles and attractions.
 Most tourists choose to stay at Myeongdong, a super popular area that’s great for the usual shopping and eating.
 However, there are many other areas in Seoul that are interesting to stay at too.
 Below are brief descriptions of the respective areas.
 I have also included a map of Seoul at the end of the article for you to get a better sense of the locations.

 Myeongdong is arguably the most popular choice for tourists to stay at.
-This is because the area has loads of great food and modern shopping malls.
-You can’t really go wrong with staying at the Myeongdong hotels.
+This is because the area has loads of great food and modern shopping malls, and you can’t really go wrong with staying here.
+You can click here to see the reviews and best prices of Myeongdong hotels.
 However, this bustling district remains vibrant late into the night, so it might disturb your sleep a little.
 Read more: 6 Things to Eat in Myeongdong

 We stayed at Seoul Station, which is just two stops away from Myeongdong station.
 Above is the picture of the Airbnb we stayed at.
 This is an ideal area for people who prefer an area that is more peaceful at night but still within close proximity of Myeongdong.
 Seoul Station is also an interchange that conveniently links to various other subway and bus lines.
 The huge convenience store Lotte Mart is located here, which ensured that we never went hungry at night.
 We bought loads of Korean snacks here too to bring back to Singapore!
 Read more: Review of our Pretty Airbnb in Seoul (Host: Bread)